We're here to help

 What can we learn from these business insurance statistics?

 For peace of mind, it’s advisable to have the right insurance.
-For a small sum, you’ll know you’re protected, whatever mistake you make.
+You’ll know you’re protected, whatever mistake you make.
 Or when disaster strikes.

 Professional indemnity insurance is there to protect your business from claims of negligence.
 With PI-related claims accounting for over a quarter of all claims, it’s certainly worth considering.
 No matter how small your business is.
 Because even a minor claim could cost you more than you can afford.

-If you’re not sure what type of insurance you need, give us a call on 0345 561 0320 and one of our friendly advisers will help you out.
+If you’re not sure what type of insurance you need, our guide for small businesses provides a handy reference.
+Or, you can give us a call on 0345 222 5391 and one of our friendly advisers will help you out.

 Image used under license from Shutterstock.